MitjaNemec/PlaceFootprints/README.md

 - in square matrix (Matrix)
 - around a circle (Circular)

 Apart from the pattern, there are two main ways to use the plugin.
 The components for placement are selected either by consecutive reference numbers or by the same ID on different hierarchical sheets.

+## Installation

+The preferred way to install the plugin is via KiCad's PCM (Plugin and Content Manager).
+Installation on non-networked can be done by downloading the latest [release](https://github.com/MitjaNemec/PlaceFootprints/releases) and installing in with PCM with `Install from file` option

 ## Basic Use